 Badges and your Money Health

-As a wealth manager, we love to keep you abreast of your progress with the regular financial jargon.
+As wealth managers, we love to keep you abreast of your progress with the regular financial jargon.
 Badges make that happen with ease.
 Using a tailored in-house grading system, an evolution of the Savings Score, we designed a new metric known as Money Health.

 Money Health goes beyond your Savings Score to gather all other wealth footprints across Cowrywise.
 Then, it blends all your progress efforts to present a simple fitness score.
 With this score, you get a clear picture of how your financial muscles are doing and what to do to boost them.
 If your money was a person, the fitness score will be their medical report and badges the recommendations to get things in shape.